NCAR/micm/docs/source/getting_started.rst

 .. image:: _static/options.png

-MICM can optionally include support for json configuration reading, OpenMP, JIT-compiled chemistry functions, and GPUs.
+MICM can optionally include support for yaml configuration reading, OpenMP, JIT-compiled chemistry functions, and GPUs.
 Each of these requires an additional library.
 Some of these libraries can be included automatically with cmake build options, others require that you have libraries installed on your system.

-- JSON configuration support
+- YAML configuration support
-  - When building micm, you need to enable the JSON option.
-This will download and configure the `nlohmann/jsoncpp library <https://github.com/nlohmann/json>`_  for you.
+  - When building micm, you need to enable the YAML option.
+This will download and configure the `jbeder/yaml-cpp library <https://github.com/jbeder/yaml-cpp>`_  for you.
 For example: ``cmake -DMICM_ENABLE_CONFIG_READER=ON ..``
 - JIT-compiled chemistry functions
   - This requires `LLVM <https://llvm.org/docs/index.html>`_ to be installed with on your system.
 Once it is, you can include the jit options with ``cmake -DENBABLE_LLVM=ON ..``
 - GPU support